Financial assistance

 Financial assistance is a temporary benefit.
 How long you can get assistance for will depend on your situation.

-If you need help finding out what your options are, please contact your NAV office.
+If you need help finding out what your options are, please contact your Nav office.
 You can also call us.

 - your tax return